jrg1k/conf/arch/install.md

 ## Install

-Follow the [Arch installation guide](https://wiki.archlinux.org/title/Installation_guide) prepare for installation such as setting keyboard layout and connecting to the internet.
+Follow the [Arch installation guide](https://wiki.archlinux.org/title/Installation_guide) and prepare for installation such as setting keyboard layout and connecting to the internet.

 ## Setup filesystem